 Since starting Morpheus Trading Group back in 2002, my philosophy has always been “Give a man a fish and you feed him for a day.
 Teach a man to fish and you feed him for a lifetime” (Chinese proverb).

-Although my nightly newsletter provides detailed stock and ETF picks (giving a fish), the biggest value subscribers receive from our swing trading service is the vast amount of educational material we provide to subscribers through numerous channels (teaching to fish).
+Although The Wagner Daily newsletter provides detailed stock picks (giving a fish), the biggest value subscribers receive from our swing trading service is the vast amount of educational material we provide through our report, Swing Trader Chat, blog, and more.

 Why expensive stocks should NOT be avoided, regardless of account size

 Whenever I receive a question I think will be beneficial to other traders who may be wondering the same thing, I share the question and our reply here on the trading blog.

 In this post, a subscriber is seeking advice on how to size positions within his portfolio, and also clarification on whether or not the share price of a stock is important.